JSTech87/RHB-MobileProd/rawhahbooking-mobile/README.md

 ### Common Issues

 1. **Metro bundler issues**: Clear cache with `expo start -c`
-2. **NativeWind not working**: Ensure babel.config.js includes the NativeWind plugin
+2. **Clerk authentication issues**: Verify your publishable key is correct
-3. **TypeScript errors**: Check that nativewind-env.d.ts is included in tsconfig.json
+3. **TypeScript errors**: Ensure all types are properly imported
+4. **Navigation issues**: Ensure React Navigation dependencies are properly installed

 ### Environment Variables

-Make sure your `.env` file contains the correct Supabase credentials and that the variables are prefixed with `EXPO_PUBLIC_` for client-side access.
+Make sure your `.env` file contains the correct Clerk publishable key and that the variable is prefixed with `EXPO_PUBLIC_` for client-side access.

+### Clerk Setup Issues

+1. **"Missing Clerk Publishable Key"**: Ensure your `.env` file has the correct key
+2. **Authentication not working**: Check your Clerk dashboard settings
+3. **Sign up issues**: Verify your Clerk app allows sign-ups

 ## Contributing